TL;DR

 Like, Comment & Engage.

 High engagement is one of the critical metrics YouTube looks for when determining if it will continue recommending your content.
 This means getting people to like (or even dislike, all publicity is good publicity, after all) and commenting on your videos is essential.
-Of course, you could always have a call to action by simply telling the viewer to hit the like and subscribe button, as you’ve probably heard YouTubers say countless times before, and while that can help, it's not the most effective way to get engagement.
+While a simple call to action can help, more effective ways to boost engagement include:

 8. Fast Pace Editing.